Estherenne/dots/README.md

 this is very inspired by omarchy but i also dont like hyprland so i made this
 ## software i use
-- wm: sway
+- wm: niri
 - launcher, clipboard manager: vicinae
 - launcher 2 (this one is used for the menu scripts): wofi
-- terminal: ghostty
+- terminal: kitty
 - text editor: nvim
 - bar: waybar
-- shell: fish
+- shell: zsh
 ## installation
 i think you can figure it out for the most part, but a somewhat unclear part of applying this config: